paulsturgess/mopidy-vagrant/README.md

     $ vagrant up

-## Enable audio ##

-At this point audio will not work.
-It needs to be enabled for the VM.

-With your vm running, find out its' name via:

-    $ VBoxManage list runningvms

-Copy the name of the vm and enable audio:

-    $ vagrant halt
-    $ VBoxManage modifyvm your_vm_name --audio coreaudio --audiocontroller hda

-Test your audio
+## Test your audio ##

-    $ vagrant up
     $ vagrant ssh
     $ gst-launch-0.10 audiotestsrc ! autoaudiosink

+You should get a sound if everything has installed correctly

-Test mopidy via mpc (a command line mpd client)
+## Test mopidy via mpc ##

+MPC is a command line mpd client

     $ mopidy &
     $ mpc add spotify:track:4hR2PmKODnlFa5fe8iWzeo